 In Game of Thrones, everyone’s favorite wheeler-dealer Tyrion forms exactly this sort of strange bond and working relationship with The Spider, Varys.
 There does seem to be some genuine affection here, or at least a mutual respect for the guile that comes naturally to each man, but physically they could hardly be more dissimilar.
 Varys is of course a eunuch and above any personal peccadillos, whereas Tyrion’s attempts at romance are more or less the source of all his personal misfortunes, aside from the fact that he was born as a dwarf.
 They make a surprisingly good team, but they’ll never be the tag team that marches to the ring in matching uniforms and hairstyles.

-character: Brienne of Tarth
+Game of Thrones character: Brienne of Tarth

 It may not be wholly accurate to characterize this archetype as automatically face, but the women who have played it tend to become faces thanks to the audience reaction to them.
 In pro wrestling, it should be noted that female wrestlers have had a much more difficult path to respectability and prominence than men.
 Many federations don’t even have “women’s divisions,” and major feds such as the WWE have horrendous track records of sexism and objectification.
 However, an industry-wide revolution is currently underway, in which women are being afforded significantly more respect, marketability and airtime.
 At the same time, the biggest female stars of the past were often women who were physically exceptional—in other words, big enough to fight against men, which tended to be presented with “freak show”-esque spectacle.
 This included the likes of Chyna in the WWF, or Kia Stevens (“Awesome Kong”/“Amazing Kong”) in TNA and elsewhere.
 In the modern women’s revolution, even some female competitors with more average proportions have made a name for themselves scrapping with the men, such as Candice LeRae, who has famously walked out of such matches in a bloody mess.